Devinance/Heic2Png/README.md

-Heic2Png is a Python script that converts annoying HEIC image files into PNG files with Pillow
+Heic2Png is a Python script that converts annoying HEIC image files into PNG files using multithread with Pillow

 requirements
 ```bash